iPlantCollaborativeOpenSource/Advanced_iPlant/TOUR.rst

 The output of this command should list several systems, most notably:

 - **data.iplantcollaborative.org** - this is the Cyverse Data Store.
 Files here are also accessible through the Cyverse Discovery Environment.
-- **ncbi** - this is a read-only reference to
+- **ncbi** - this is a read-only reference to NCBI

 Most interactions with data storage systems use the "files" commands that are discussed in the next session.
-Next, let's look at the execution systems, but rather than just give you the command, can you figure it out?
+Next, let's look at the execution systems, but rather than just giving the command, can we figure it out?
 To see what kind of arguments the ``systems-list`` command accepts, try this:

 ``systems-list -h``

-Once you find it, run the appropriate command to only show execution systems.
-Among the systems on the list, some notable ones are:
+It looks liek ``systems-list -E`` shows execution systems.

+- **stampede.tacc.utexas.edu** - currently the 8th largest supercomputer in the world!
 - **lonestar4.tacc.teragrid.org** - a compute cluster at the Texas Advanced Computing Center
-- **stampede.tacc.utexas.edu** - currently the 8th largest supercomputer in the world!
 - **docker.iplantcollaborative.org** - this execution host runs Docker jobs.
 Mostly for demonstration and training purposes for now.

-Most interactions with execution systems are to launch jobs, but for your own systems, it is also possible to use the "files" commands to look at the local data as well.  **Note:** An execution system is always tied to a set of user credentials for that system.
-In other words, when you run jobs on Stampede, there is an unprivileged Cyverse service account that runs the job on your behalf and returns the results to you.
+Most interactions with execution systems are to launch jobs, but for one's own systems, it is also possible to use the "files" commands to look at the local data as well.  **Note:** An execution system is always tied to a set of user credentials for that system.
+In other words, when one run jobs on the public Stampede system, there is an unprivileged Cyverse service account that runs the job on your behalf and returns the results to you.
 This means that Cyverse can share apps with you that run on Stampede without requiring that you be able to login to Stampede directly.
 If you actually have credentials that let you SSH into Stampede, you can use the ``systems-clone`` command to create your own private copy of Stampede that uses your credentials, but we won't do that in this tutorial.
 You can also bring your OWN systems into the Agave API, but that's outside the scope of this simple tour.

 Data management
 ---------------